Vontae Daley-Campbell: Leicester City

 Daley-Campbell joined Leicester after being released by Arsenal in 2019.
 He made his professional debut on 10 February 2021, playing the entirety of a 1–0 win against Brighton in the FA Cup fifth round.

 Dundee (loan)

 On 31 January 2022, Daley-Campbell signed for Scottish Premiership side Dundee on loan until the end of the season.
 He would make his debut the next day, starting in the Dundee derby.
 Daley-Campbell would return to his parent club at the end of the season in May 2022.

 Cardiff City

 On 15 June 2022, Daley-Campbell agreed to join Championship side Cardiff City on a three-year deal, active from 1 July when his Leicester City contract expires.

+His Cardiff City contract was terminated by mutual consent on the first of February 2024.
+He made only one appearance for the bluebirds.

+Peterborough United

+On 14 February 2024, Daley-Campbell joined League One club Peterborough United on a short-term contract until the end of the season.
+On 12 May 2024, the club announced he would be released in the summer when his contract expired.

+Chesterfield

+On 1 August 2024, Daley-Campbell joined League Two club Chesterfield on a one-year deal with the option for a further twelve months.

 International career

 Daley-Campbell was a member of the England under-17 team that hosted the 2018 UEFA European Under-17 Championship.